flatironinstitute/finufft/docs/usage.rst

   This is used for all complex-valued input and output arrays.
   In the documentation this is often referred to as ``complex FLT``.

 - ``BIGINT`` : this is the signed integer type used for all potentially-large input arguments, such as ``M`` and ``N`` in the example above.
 It is defined to the signed 64-bit integer type ``int64_t``, allowing the number of input points and/or output modes to exceed 2^31 (around 2 billion).
-Internally, the ``BIGINT`` type is also used for all relevant indexing; we have not noticed a slow-down relative to using 32-bit integers (the advanced user could explore this by changing its definition in ``defs.h`` and recompiling).
+Internally, the ``BIGINT`` type is also used for all relevant indexing; we have not noticed a slow-down relative to using 32-bit integers (the advanced user could explore this by changing its definition in ``finufft.h`` and recompiling).
   This is also referred to as ``int64`` in the documentation.

 - ``int`` : (in contrast to the above)